DisciteAI/backend-ai-service/README.md

 ## .NET API Integration

-The Python service calls these .NET endpoints:
+The Python service calls these .NET endpoints (all with automatic retry logic):

 ### Get User Context
 ```http